elixir-europe/rdmkit/pages/tool_assembly/plant_phenomics_assembly.md

 ### Data preservation

-No central, global repository with long term [data preservation](https://rdmkit.elixir-europe.org/preserving) exists for Plant Phenotyping data.
+No central, global repository with long term [data preservation](preserving) exists for Plant Phenotyping data.
 This is under the responsibility of each country.

 ### Data Reuse

 Plant phenotyping data reuse relies on rich metadata following the MIAPPE specifications annotated with proper ontologies.
 Most of the important ontologies are registered on FAIRSHARING: use this [search example](https://fairsharing.org/search?fairsharingRegistry=Standard&q=plant&isMaintained=true).
 [AgroPortal](http://agroportal.lirmm.fr/) is another vocabulary and ontology repository for agronomy and related domains.

-## Where can you find training materials and events about the MIAPPE data management tool assembly?

-{% include tess.html search="miappe" %}

-## Relevant tools and resources

-{% include toollist.html tag="plant pheno assembly" %}